guilhermevialle/MusicPlayer/README.md

 #### Music Player | Vanilla JavaScript

-- #### Note: I did this project just to test my knowledge of the programming language, even without looking anywhere and nothing.
+#### Note: I did this project just to test my knowledge of the programming language, even without looking anywhere and nothing.
 So, yes, there are many bugs.
 This was done in 5 hours.

+- ### Features

 - Cool Design
 - Lite